sovietspaceship/bug-reports/.github/ISSUE_TEMPLATE/er_framedata_bug_report.md

 ---
-name: Bug report
+name: Elden Ring Frame Data Explorer Bug Report
-about: Report an issue with the application
+about: Report an issue with Elden Ring Frame Data Explorer
-title: ''
+title: '[Elden Ring Frame Data Explorer] '
-labels: ''
+labels: er_framedata, bug
 assignees: sovietspaceship
 ---

 **Application**

-* [ ] Elden Ring Inventory Tool
-* [ ] Elden Ring Frame Data Explorer
+-   Elden Ring Frame Data Explorer
-* [ ] Dark Souls III Inventory Tool

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'